• Recipes

 Add the cream — To finish off the dish with a more creamy texture, swirl some fresh cream over the methi paneer dish when ready to serve.

 Customize your dish by adding veggies — You can add veggies like peas, corn, and potatoes or other veggies of your choice to the recipe.
-The main idea is to make the dish more nutritious and flavourful, and therefore go on to add any veggies that complement well with the other ingredients of the recipe.
+The main idea is to make the dish more nutritious and flavorful, and therefore go on to add any veggies that complement well with the other ingredients of the recipe.

 May use ghee/ butter — Ghee/ butter is a secret weapon of sumptuous Indian cuisine!
 Ghee is known to take a dish to another level.
 You may also use ghee or butter to prepare this delicacy and take its flavor a notch up.